 - Create uncomplicated studies on your bullet journal

 3. Paint your own flower wreath

-- Identify each point in the painting process
+- Identify each point of the painting process

-Flower wreath paintings are adored by many artists, and for a good reason.
+Flower wreath paintings are adored by many artists, and with good reason.
 They are beautiful, timeless, meaningful, and really fun to create!
 However, this includes many details for consideration such as shape, elements, and colour combinations.
 With this, flower wreath paintings can be pretty challenging to accomplish…

 In this article, I would like to share with you a step-by-step tutorial on how to create your own autumn version of a flower wreath painting.
 We will follow a design that I have created especially for this guide!